 - Reporting and Detection of IT Security Incidents.
-Any member of the Onondaga Community College campus
+Any member of the OCC campus

-from the IT Department.
-The IT Department itself might detect IT Security
+from ITS.
+ITS itself might detect IT security

-promptly reported to the IT Department.
+promptly reported to ITS.
 Departments and individuals are

 tracking of trends and threats.

 - Assessment and Escalation.
-Onondaga Community College has the authority to access,
+OCC has the authority to access,

 be approved by specific personnel when there is a valid reason to access

 those files.
 If it is necessary to access user files, authority must be

 obtained from the Vice President and Chief Information Officer and the Vice President to whom